soeaver/caffe-model/det/README.md

  densenet-201| 77.7 | -- | -- | -- | --
  resnet38a| 80.1 | -- | -- | -- | --

+ - All the models are trained on single scale (600*1000), and tested on the same single scale;